Student Spaces for Art and Collaboration

 • Violating confidentiality, privacy and anonymity permissions, copyrights, and public interaction

-Must be approved by gallery staff:
+The following must be approved by gallery staff:

 • Painting or drawing directly on walls